grame-cncm/midishare/libraries/player/src/ReadMe.txt

 21/01/04 : Version 2.06 : New SetPosTicks and Version functions, ticks field in PlayerState.

 ??/??/?? : Version 2.07 : Correct bugs in Midifile.c and Tmtracks.c (J.J Ceresa).
 Correct bug in ConvertTickToTickAtPrevSP and ConvertTickToTickAtPrevClock : floor must be used.
 Correct ScoreFollower intialization.
-Correct BBU values: start at 1 1 0
+Correct BBU values: start at 1 1 0.

+20/04/06 : Version 2.08 : Compilation on MacIntel as universal binary.

 ==================
 General Remarks